pbs-assess/pacea/README.md

 functions.

-Citation information is in inst/CITATION, so if you update DESCRIPTION file (e.g. add an author) then update that also.
+Citation information is in inst/CITATION, so if you update DESCRIPTION file (e.g. add an author) then update that also, and may want to change info at the start of this file.

+Logo included by running `use_logo("inst/pacea-logo.png")`.
+The .png was expertly designed by Carley Colclough.
+There is also `inst/pacea-logo-for-printing.jpg` for printing purposes.